irmen/Pyro4/docs/source/config.rst

 SERIALIZERS_ACCEPTED    set     json,marshal,  The wire protocol serializers accepted in the server/daemon.
 In your code it should be a set of strings,
                                 serpent        use a comma separated string instead when setting the shell environment variable.
 PICKLE_PROTOCOL_VERSION int     highest poss   The pickle protocol version to use, if pickle is selected as serializer.
 Defaults to pickle.HIGHEST_PROTOCOL
 DILL_PROTOCOL_VERSION   int     highest poss   The dill protocol version to use, if dill is selected as serializer.
-Defaults to `-1` (highest protocol).
+Defaults to dill.HIGHEST_PROTOCOL (-1 if dill is not installed)
 JSON_MODULE             string  json           The json module to use for the json serializer. (json is included in the stdlib, simplejson is a possible 3rd party alternative).
 LOGWIRE                 bool    False          If wire-level message data should be written to the logfile (you may want to disable COMPRESSION)
 METADATA                bool    True           Client: Get remote object metadata from server automatically on proxy connect (methods, attributes, oneways, etc) and use local checks in the proxy against it (set to False to use compatible behavior with Pyro 4.26 and earlier)